 Motivation

 The goal of this thesis is to apply GPU programming techniques to perform an empirical study of using parallel approaches for implementing reinforcement learning algorithms.
-The goal is an empirical analysis of the costs and benefits of parallel code.
+The goal is an empirical analysis of the costs and benefits of parallel code when applied to reinforcement learning problems of increasing complexity.
+The problems chosen for this thesis are standard reinforcement learning problems of increasing complexity.
+In addition, the methods used to solve the problems also increase in complexity from problem to problem.
+Through this means, we will observe the potential of applying parallel techniques on the GPU over a wide range of applications.

 It is not obvious that parallelism benefits reinforcement learning algorithms.
 Learning is an inherently serial process.
 The learning agent is continually receiving information and using the accumulated information to guide its future actions.
 There is a parallel penalty when a fixed number of agent/world interactions are spread across multiple, independent agents.
-Each agent has less information available to it and it is natural to expect that less information will lead to slower learning.
-The parallelism penalty is measured and then the offsetting benefits from the raw speed improvement due to parallelism and the benefits of other strategies available to parallel agents, which are discussed next.
+Each parallel agent has less information available to it, since it has only seen a fraction of the total interactions, and it is natural to expect that less information will lead to slower learning.
+First the parallelism penalty is measured and then results are shown including the benefit from the raw speed improvement due to parallelism and the benefits of other strategies available to parallel agents, which are discussed next.

 Benefits of Parallelism in Reinforcement Learning

-Reinforcement learning is an inherently sequential process.
-An agent observes the state of the world, chooses an action and receives information on the new state as well as a reward value.
+In reinforcement learning, which is discussed in greater detail in chapter two, an agent observes the state of the world, chooses an action and receives information on the new state as well as a reward value.
 The agent applies a reinforcement learning algorithm to update its internal state and uses the accumulated information to guide the choice of its next action.
 The process is repeated indefinitely until a terminal state or preset time limit is reached.
 The agent’s goal is to learn how to choose actions to maximize the total reward received over time.

-There are many ways a parallel approach can improve the speed or quality of learning:
+Reinforcement learning is inherently sequential.
+The agent repeatedly executes a sequence of steps: observe state, take action, get reward and observe next state.
+There are, however, many ways a parallel approach can improve the speed or quality of learning:

 Speed -- Reinforcement learning experiments are usually repeated a number of times, starting from the same initial conditions, to get statistically credible results and to observe the variability of results.
 A parallel approach can provide a raw speed-up by running multiple trials in parallel.
 In addition, there can be opportunities to speed up complex calculations of a single agent with parallel threads.